-Summer Programs: During the summer months, students can lose knowledge they gained during the school year.
+Summer Programs: During the summer months, students can lose the knowledge they gained during the school year.
 Help growing minds stay active by participating in summer programs and activities.
 In addition to programs offered by schools and community organizations, some local colleges and universities offer programs for advanced students or those with special interests.

 Volunteering: Volunteering is a great way for students to gain hands-on experience and foster a sense of community.
 Not only do volunteer experiences help students develop important career skills, but they also look great on college applications.

 Online Programs: For those with internet access, here are a few of the most popular free learning websites.